DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

       }
     }

-    return wordsUsed == k;
+    // Return true if all words are used to form a valid substring, otherwise false return wordsUsed == k;
   }

+  /**
+   * Finds all starting indices of concatenated substrings in the given string s.
+   */
   public List<Integer> findSubstring(String s, String[] words) {
     List<Integer> indices = new ArrayList<>();
+    // Edge case handling
     if (words.length == 0 || words[0].length() == 0 || s.length() == 0) {
       return indices;
     }